Productivity

 It's about understanding how you work best and creating a structure that supports that.

 The biggest mistake most freelancers make is treating all work hours equally.
-They'll switch between writing a complex campaign, answering client emails, and updating their portfolio - then wonder why nothing gets done well.
+They'll switch between writing a complex campaign, answering client emails, and updating their portfolio—then wonder why nothing gets done well.
+In fact, a recent study by Clockify found that nearly 50% of freelancers spend six hours a day on unproductive work.

 1. Deep Work: